A Solid State Relay (SSR) can also be used as an output stage. Details about that option can be found on the 3-phase

 If fitted the wrong way round, it won't work.
 But thanks to the layout of its pins, it should survive the experience.

-Safety Warning: To test that the trigger & triac are working, access to 240V mains voltage is required.
-Please take great care, and do not undertake this next stage if you do not feel confident to do so.
+To test that the trigger & triac are working, access to 240V mains voltage is required.
+Please take great care, and do not undertake this next stage unless you feel confident to do so.

 For my own purposes, I have constructed a rig which allows me to test output boards with or without the triac being soldered into place.
 That rig is shown at the top of the Photo Gallery page.
 When testing an output board, it is important that the triac forms part of the electrical circuit, otherwise all of the load current will go via the opto-isolator circuit and something will rapidly expire.

 With due regard for the above Safety Warning, the simple approach that I've used below should be fine for testing individual boards.
 Here is a schematic diagram for this operation:

 In this test-rig, the (brown) "Line" core from the incoming supply (white cable, top-right) has been routed via the triac.